-The South African National Roads Agency SOC Limited (SANRAL) invites tenders for the provision of Consulting Engineering Services for the Routine Road Maintenance of National Route R52 From Biesiesvlei to Lichtenburg, R503 From Matlosana Municipal Border to Lichtenburg, R505 From Tswaing Municipal Border to Mahikeng Municipal Border, N14 From Tswaing Municipal Border to JB Marks Municipal Border.
+The South African National Roads Agency SOC Limited (SANRAL) invites tenders for the provision of Consulting Engineering Services for the Routine Road Maintenance of National Route R49 From Mahikeng Municipal Border to Kopfontein Border Gate.
 This project is in the province of the Northwest and in the district municipality of Ngaka Modiri Molema and the approximate programme is for design and construction documentation to be completed by May 2023, followed by supervision of 36 months, commencing 01 November 2023.

 Preferences are offered to tenderers who comply with the criteria stated in the Tender Data.